Under the Hood

 Template Creation and Autofill

 The most time consuming task in building a TraceBase submission is manual data entry.
-To boost the study submission building process, a custom template can be build by simply submitting all of the peak annotation files, along with optional mass spec metadata associated with each file.
+To boost the study submission building process, a custom template can be built by simply submitting all of the peak annotation files, along with optional mass spec metadata associated with each file.
 Samples and compounds will be parsed from those files and as much metadata as is possible will be automatically entered into a downloaded template.
 Standardized data from the database will be included as well.

 Universal Peak Annotation Format

-TraceBase currently supports the following peak annotation file types (in excel, tsv, and csv format):
+TraceBase currently supports the following peak annotation file types (in Excel, tsv, and csv format):

-However, TraceBase also supports its own internal format called UniCorr
+However, TraceBase also supports its own internal format called UniCorr, which contains only the common portions of

 each of the above formats that are relevant to TraceBase.
 Each of those formats is automatically converted to the

-format so that the same loading code is used for every peak annotation data source.
+UniCorr format so that the same loading code is used for every peak annotation data source.
 Thus, to support a new

-data type, all that needs to be developed is a converter to the UniCorr
+data type, all that needs to be developed is a converter to the UniCorr format, which is faster to do and easier to

 maintain than dealing with a series of largely redundant loaders.